TimeaKovacs86/FirstMilestoneProject-Queen/README.md

  - **Contact**:

 [QueenContactPage](assets/mockups/Queen_mockups/QueenContactPage.png)

+## User Stories:

+### Navigation:

+ - As a user, I would like to use the navigation bar so I am able to reach every page of the website.

+ - As a user, I would like to use the "go back" and "go forward" browser button without any error so I can go back and front between the pages more easily.

+### Social links:

+ - As a user, I want to click on the social media links so I am able to open the official social media sites of the band in a new tab.

+### Responsive:

+ - As a user, I want to use the website with every resolution so that on different devices it will work with the same functionality.

+### Effects:

+ - As a user, I would like to see the hover effect on the buttons so that I can see there is interaction with that element.

+ - As a user, I would like to see the hover effect on the social links so that I can see there is interaction with that element.

+ - As a user, I would like to see the hover effect on the navigation bar elements so that I can see that there ios an interaction with that element.

+###Media:

+ - As a user, I would like to play and stop the audio files so I am capable of listening the music.
+ - As a user I would like to play and stop the video si I can watch the clip.

+###Purchase:
+ - As a user I would like to be able to use the "buy ticket" buttons so I can actually can buy tickets for the band events.

+### Field checking:
+ - As a user, I want to fill my details on the Contact page so I can send a request.

+ - As a user, I want to get notified if I missed to fill a field so I can finish to fill the form.

+ - As a user I want to get notified if I filled a field in a wrong way so that I can fix it and finish to fill the form.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+ - I used dark colors on the website, since the subject of this site is a rock band, I thought it would be credible to use black and dark shades as background colors for the navigation bar, footer as well as for the content, and use light color (silver) as an accent for the paragraphs and texts.

+ - The dominant font family is "Fira Sans" which is a google font.
+I imported this font through the .css style file from the google fonts repository.
+Sans serif typefaces are considered more modern and include a variety of widths and shapes.The mood and feelings most associated with sans serif typefaces are modern, friendly, direct, clean and minimal, and this is what I was aiming for.

+ - I used the "font awesome" font and icon toolkit for the social media icons.

+ - Hover effets on those elements where there is interaction:
+   - Navigation
+   - Buy Ticket buttons
+   - Send Request button
+   - Social links

+ - Favicon (Shortcut icon) with "Q" sign on every page.
 ## Features

 Because of lack of technology and knowledge (learned only HTML5, CSS3) you only can navigate between the pages and you can reach the outer social sites, as well the actual ticket selling websites for the bands upcoming events.
-The main feature for thsi project is the responsive design and implementation of the user centric development.
+The main feature for this project is the responsive design and implementation of the user centric development.

 ### Existing Features